y4nnL/ovh-translation-yaml/README.md

 ### -b --base

-The name of the base branchon which the `git diff` command is made.
+The name of the base branch on which the `git diff` command is made.
 Default is `master`

 ### -g --git